 Planks for Block Play

 Wooden blocks come in a variety of shapes and sizes.
-KAPLA Blocks are unique.
+KAPLA building blocks are unique.
 Harvested from sustainable pine forests in the south of France.
 Laser-cut for precision in Morocco.
-Each unfinished pine plank measures precisely 4 1/2″ x 1″ x 1/4″.
+Each unfinished pine plank in this wooden construction toy measures precisely 4 1/2″ x 1″ x 1/4″.
 As a result, planks adjoin perfectly for balance and even weight distribution.
-Children have to figure out how to use identical planks to build well balanced structures that don’t fall down.
+Children have to figure out how to use the identical planks in this wooden construction toy to build well balanced structures that don’t fall down.
 These simple planks fascinate both children and adults.
 That’s what makes KAPLA Blocks appealing for intergenerational play.

 Origins of KAPLA

 In fact, Tom van de Bruggen invented the blocks so that he could create three dimensional models of architectural drawings.
 Because he wanted to see what the structure he was designing would look like.
 He based his plank on the progressions of the uneven numbers 1:3:5.
 That’s why the planks are three thicknesses for one width and five widths for one length.
 KAPLA is an abbreviation of Kabouter Plankjes, Dutch for gnome planks, a perfect name for wooden planks for building models.